google/clusterfuzzlite/docs/developing_clusterfuzzlite.md

 The first step for ClusterFuzzLite is building the docker image defined by the user project's `.clusterfuzzlite/Dockerfile`.
 The next step is building the fuzzers.
-The main configuration variable that change how building the fuzzers works are `SANITIZER` and `LANGUAGE`.
+The main configuration variables that change how building the fuzzers works are `SANITIZER` and `LANGUAGE`.
 However, ClusterFuzzLite does not really use these variables directly, it simply passes them to the `compile` script that is run in the OSS-Fuzz builder images